vsouza/awesome-ios/README.md

  * [Swift-GA-Tracker-for-Apple-tvOS](https://github.com/analytics-pros/Swift-GA-Tracker-for-Apple-tvOS) - Google Analytics tracker for Apple tvOS provides an easy integration of Google Analytics’ measurement protocol for Apple TV. :large_orange_diamond:

 ### Bridging
+ * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.
  * [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally use for hotfix iOS App.

 ### Cache